 Drug And Alcohol Addiction In Detroit, Michigan

-Detroit has recently re-won the title as “America’s most dangerous big city.”
+Detroit has repeatedly earned the distinction of “America’s most dangerous big city.”
 With its extreme crime rates and crowded streets, drug abuse and addiction are sure to be a contributing factor to its abundance of crimes.
-There were 27,979 substance abuse treatment admissions in Michigan in 2014.
-Out of 276 cities within Michigan, 7.7% of these admissions came from Detroit alone.
+With that being said, there are also an abundance of treatment options for those seeking to get better and stay that way.

 Treatment Services Offered In Michigan